teiniker/teiniker-lectures-computerscience/c-basics/types-operators-expressions/types/types-sizeof/README.md

-# Data Representations in C
+# Data Type Sizes in C

 Data types in c refer to an extensive system **used for declaring variables or functions** of different types.